 Checklist for Home-Schooled Students:

-- A copy of your letter of acceptance from an accredited college, university or technical school that you plan to attend (one will suffice).
+- Include a copy of your acceptance letter from an accredited college, university, or technical school that you plan to attend.

-- A copy of your Home Study Program Declaration of Intent.
+- Include a copy of your Home Study Program Declaration of Intent.

-- A copy of your Annual Assessment Report supporting your GPA.
+- Include a copy of your Annual Assessment Report supporting your GPA.

-- A copy of your official ACT and/or SAT scores.
+- Provide a copy of your official ACT and/or SAT scores.

-- A 500-word essay outlining your educational and career goals and how getting a scholarship would impact you.
-Also include what you aspire to accomplish in college and beyond.
+- Write a 500-word essay about your educational and career goals, how the scholarship would impact you, and what you want to achieve in college and beyond.
 Include any leadership or work-study experience, citizenship, and service to others.
-Explain anything that would help the selection committee understand your desire to advance your education or describe circumstances that are obstacles in reaching your goal.
-It is highly suggested that you create the essay in Word then copy and paste it into the application.
-Essay space is built into the application.
+Explain anything that helps the selection committee understand your desire to advance your education or challenges you face.
+It's best to write the essay in Word and then copy and paste it into the application.
+Essay space is included in the application.

-* Any SAR not received by the deadline will require the application to be placed on a ‘merit basis’ only, limiting the scholarships for which you are eligible.
+- Any SAI not received by the deadline will make the application eligible for merit-based scholarships only, limiting the scholarships for which you are eligible.

 NOTE: Application for government financial aid is available at www.fafsa.gov.
 All students applying for need-based scholarships MUST complete this form.